123Sanpei/PortfolioProjects/Python/Amazon Web Scraping/README.md

 -Number of rating

-The project make use of the requests and BeautifulSoup libraries in Python to send an HTTP request to the Amazon product page, parse the HTML content of the page, and extract the required product details.
-Then it outputs a CSV file containing the scraped data plus a
-Timestamp for the output in order to track when the data was collected.
+The project make use of the `requests`  and `BeautifulSoup` libraries in Python to send an HTTP request to the Amazon product page, parse the HTML content of the page, and extract the required product details.
+Then, it outputs a CSV file that can be read using `pandas` library, which contains the scraped data plus a Timestamp in order to track when the data was collected.

 ## Conclusion